peternielsen112/mathematical-transformations/README.md

-# math-aaa

-A mainly Python repository containing math scripts.
+# Mathematical Transformations in Python